AngMcL/sars-cov-2_canada_2020/03_stateReconstruction/readme.md

 $Rscript AncestralReconstruction.R "../02_trees/ft_root_res_time" "../00_cleanData/cleaned/clean_fake_meta.csv"
 ```

-* Pull the inferred dates of incomplete Canadian collection dates from the timetree and merge into the metadata for each bootstrap
+* Pull the inferred dates of incomplete Canadian collection dates from the timetree and merge into the metadata for each bootstrap.
+    * Note that even if you don't have any incomplete dates, need to run this script as the output is used in the next step
     * Ouputs: DF/InfDates_metab\*.csv
 ```console
 #generally,